Inventsable/CEP-Magic-Mirror/README.md

   </div>
 ```

-`adobe` is a required class for all elements and the prefix, similar to FontAwesome.
-The idea is to be able to easily place elements without needing to worry about simple aesthetics -- hovering, theme, eventListeners, etc.
+`adobe` is a required class for all elements and the prefix.
+I'll make a list of classes soon if any one expresses interest -- this supports toolbars, buttons, toolbar buttons, all texts, solo inputs, input groups with upDown controls (like stroke width), vertical and horizontal scrollbar, layer/action panel format, checkboxes, layer radios, limited font support as of yet.

+Check the index.html of this directory to see it used in HTML in action.
+Notice there's practically no need to do any styling or extra Javascript in main.js or style.css, because all is procedurally done in magicMirror.js and adobeStyle.css.